olliw42/digaustracking/README.md

 <strong>360° Target Tracking System for STorM32 Gimbal Controller</strong>
 <br>

 digaus has done a remarkable job in developping a 360° target tracking system for the STorM32 gimbal controller, see http://www.rcgroups.com/forums/showthread.php?t=2423260&pp=50.
-He recently published his codes in the above thread, and on behalf of him I restructured them a bit, to make staring with them easier, and put it on my github.
+He recently published his codes in this thread, and on his behalf, with his permission, I put it on github here for your convenience.

 https://www.youtube.com/watch?v=YNtU7Xp14rA&feature=youtu.be